 What will happen if I do nothing?

 If you do nothing, then your course will have an online instrument created that will consist of the 12 default items.
-Your students will be notified by email and in Canvas on Nov 25 that the survey is waiting to be completed, and it will close on December 11.
-Afterward, the report will be generated and will be available to you and your Dean’s Office to be placed in your personnel file.
+Your students will be notified by email and in Canvas when the survey is waiting to be completed, and it will close automatically at 11:59 pm on the last day of instruction.
+Afterward, the report will be generated and will be available to you and your Dean’s Office, through the Explorance dashboard, to be placed in your personnel file.

 What if I don’t need to administer student rating surveys in my course this semester?

 The new system is going to automatically generate questionnaires for every course in the system.
-So you will have to opt OUT if you do not want to evaluate a class.
+So you will have to Opt-OUT if you do not want to evaluate a class.
 Please note that this is the opposite of what used to happen.
 In the past, packets were only prepared if you opted IN.
-If you are going to opt OUT, look for the email that should arrive on Nov 4 alerting you that it’s time to select how, or if, you will administer the ratings questionnaire in your class.
-Follow the link, or go into Canvas to find the link, and turn OFF evaluations for the specific course that does not need to be evaluated.
+If you are going to opt OUT, look for the email that should arrive about two months before the end of the semester alerting you that it’s time to customize your student rating questionnaire.
+Follow the link, or go into Canvas to find the link, or go directly to the Explorance Dashboard and turn OFF evaluations for the specific course that does not need to be evaluated.
 Note that department chairs will be notified about who has opted out to verify that it is allowed by the university and department policy.

 How will I get my reports after the semester is over?

 Score reports will be available in the faculty Explorance portal one week to 10 days after the grades due deadline.
 Reports for those who administered their surveys on paper will take longer.
 Chairs will have access to written comments to review, and deans offices will have access to the reports for placement in personnel files.
 Go to my.fresnostate.edu (Faculty Self Service).

 How are my scores likely to compare to my IDEA ratings?